 - Straight-line: The straight-line method is the easiest and most commonly used method of depreciation by companies; it is calculated by dividing the value of the asset by the asset's useful life.

 - Declining-balance: This method takes into consideration an accelerated rate of depreciation and is useful for those assets in which a higher value is lost during the beginning years of usage.
 Under the declining-balance tax depreciation method, in no case will a residual value lower than 10% of the asset’s cost be allowed nor will accelerated depreciation based on additional shifts be deductible.

 - Any other method of recognised value in accordance with the opinion of the tax authorities.

 Depreciation rates can be increased by 25% for each additional eight-hour shift of asset use (and pro rata for fractions thereof).
 When tax depreciation exceeds book depreciation, the taxpayer is required to establish a reserve equivalent to 70% of the difference.
 Recapture of depreciation on the sale of depreciated property is taxable for CIT.

-Assets acquired during 2017 onwards
+Assets acquired since 2017 onwards

 For assets acquired after 31 December 2016, IFRS rules apply.
 In accordance, such assets will be depreciated in consideration with the effective benefits that are expected to be obtained.
 Under IFRS rules, equipment will not only be seen as a whole; instead, each part of it could be recognised as unique, and its depreciation may vary as well.